-For a long time noir dominated the gritty crime genre.
-The hard-boiled detectives, the femme fatale, the low lighting and the smoke-filled rooms.
+For a long time, noir dominated the gritty crime genre.
+The hard-boiled detectives, the femme fatale, the low lighting, and the smoke-filled rooms.
 The 40s and 50s loved these types of anti-hero stories.
-Stories whose influence we feel still today.
+The stories whose influence we feel still today.
 Four Seasons in Havana, based on a popular series of novels, follows this grand tradition of old-school crime stories.
 But instead of being a mere homage, it adds a gritty Cuban twist.

 Mario Conde (Jorge Perugorría) is a middle-aged, divorced philanderer who smokes and drinks too much.
-Wistfully and melancholic he drifts through a year in Havana.
+Wistful and melancholic, he drifts through a year in Havana.
 An easy enough life, were it not for his job investigating the dark side of the capital.
 With drugs, prostitution, and corruption, the beauty of Cuba is not what it seems.